janikvonrotz/awesome-powershell/readme.md

 - [NancyPS](https://github.com/Jaykul/NancyPS) - Nancy, self-hosted in PowerShell, with script method handlers.
 - [PoSH Server](http://www.poshserver.net/) - Secure, flexible and lightweight web server to meet your requirements.
 - [WebCommander](https://github.com/vmware/webcommander) - Run scripts and view results, in a friendly web GUI or via a web service.

-## Parallel Processing

-- [PoshRSJob](https://github.com/proxb/PoshRSJob) - Provides an alternative to PSjobs with greater performance and less overhead to run commands in the background
-- [Invoke-Parallel](https://github.com/RamblingCookieMonster/Invoke-Parallel) - This function will take in a script or scriptblock, and run it against specified objects(s) in parallel